On the tradeoff between almost sure error tolerance and mean deviation frequency in martingale convergence: Introduction

 Our quantitative Borel-Cantelli result allows for the solution of problem (a) for the special sequence of events $(A_n(\e_n))_{n\in \NN}$ defined above.
-More precisely, we study the relation between a given positive null sequence $\epsilon := (\e_n)_{n\in \NN}$, called \textit{error tolerance}, and the higher order integrability of $\oO_{\epsilon} := \sum_{n=n_0}^\infty \ind(A_n(\e_n))$, called the \textit{error incidence} or \textit{deviation frequency} or \textit{failure count}, which generalizes formula \eqref{e:BC1}.
-This name is obviously motivated by the equality $\oO_{\epsilon, n_0} = |\{n\gqq n_0~:~|X_n-X| >\e_n\}|$.
-The finiteness of \eqref{e:GewSumme} for the events $A_n = A_n(\e_n)$ implies simultaneously the a.s.~asymptotic upper error rate
+More precisely, we study the relation between a given positive null sequence $\epsilon := (\e_n)_{n\in \NN}$, called \textit{error tolerance}, and the higher order integrability of $\oO_{\epsilon} := \sum_{n=n_0}^\infty \ind(A_n(\e_n))$, called the \textit{error incidence} or \textit{deviation frequency}, \textit{overlap count} or \textit{failure count}, which generalizes formula \eqref{e:BC1}.
+That is to say, $\oO_{\epsilon, n_0} = |\{n\gqq n_0~:~|X_n-X| >\e_n\}|$ and $\m_{\epsilon, n_o} = \max\{n\gqq n_0~:~|X_n-X| >\e_n\}$.
+The quantification of the a.s.~convergence $X_n\to X$ relies in the finiteness of higher moments of $\mathcal{O}_{\epsilon,n_0}$ (``how many errors occur before dying out'') and $\m_{\epsilon,n_0}$ (``at which position happens the last error'').
+The type of moments that consider is specified in Lemma \ref{lem:BC1} in Section \ref{s:qBC1}, a key result for the rest of the article.
+It states the following.
+Given events $A_n = A_n(\e_n)$ and a chosen sequence $a$ such that $C_a$ in \eqref{e:GewSumme} is finite, then \begin{itemize} \item for the a.s.~asymptotic upper error rate, we have